EpistasisLab/regens/README.md

 ## Input :inbox_tray:
 REGENS requires the following inputs:
 - real genotype data formatted as a standard (bed, bim, fam) plink _fileset_, ideally contains a minimum of 80 unrelated individuals.
 - a folder with one gzipped tab seperated dataframe per chromosome.
-Each dataframe, [formatted as such](https://raw.githubusercontent.com/EpistasisLab/REGENS/master/hg19/ACB/ACB_recombination_map_hapmap_format_hg19_chr_1.txt?token=AKJ677MJLXQBVU243VENRWS7NY4XC), contains genomic positions of intervals' boundaries and the intervals' recombination rates.
+Each dataframe contains genomic positions of intervals' boundaries and the intervals' recombination rates.

-We provide the second input for all twenty-six 1000 genomes populations created by the [pyrho algorithm](https://github.com/popgenmethods/pyrho).
+We provide the second input for all twenty-six 1000 genomes populations created by the [pyrho algorithm](https://github.com/popgenmethods/pyrho) and modified by us to minimize required disk space.

 ### IMPORTANT NOTICE (PLEASE READ)